 Final Thoughts: Cheapest Way to Fix Catalytic Converter

-Overall, taking care of a vehicle’s catalytic converter isn’t an inexpensive endeavor.
-Simple cleaning can be done relatively cheaply, but it won’t work on all problems.
-And if you need a new one, the best avenue may be to check your warranty coverage or explore aftermarket parts as they are often significantly cheaper than OEM replacements.
+And if you need a new catalytic converter, the best avenue may be to check your warranty coverage or explore aftermarket parts as they are often significantly cheaper than OEM replacements.